Skip to main content

 2. Do not wait for every paper before you call.
 The first call can start the screening.
 You can collect documents while the case moves.

 3. Ask two direct questions on the first call.
-“Am I being screened for the Medicaid side, the state-funded side, or both?” and “If my family member is already caring for me, should this case be reviewed for Adult Family Living, CFC, or something else?”
+Say, “Am I being screened for the Medicaid side, the state-funded side, or both?”
+Then ask, “If my family member is already caring for me, should this case be reviewed for Adult Family Living, CFC, or something else?”

 5. Write down names and dates.
 Keep a notebook.
 Ask what is missing, who is reviewing the case, and when you should call back.